TempleEight/temple-docs/TempleEight/docs/guide/value-constraints.md

 Notice that here we didn't provide the argument names to the `int` definitions, as they're optional.
 However, when only a single argument is provided to the `int` definition, it defaults to the `max` argument.
 By using the `min:` name, we can specify the `min` without the `max`.
 Most of the primitives in Temple support similar parameters.
-The full list of parameters can be found in the [primitives](reference/primitives) section of the Templefile reference.
+The full list of parameters can be found in the [Primitives](reference/primitives) section of the Templefile reference.

 ## Annotations

 In addition to restricting individual values with primitive parameters, Temple supports adding service-level constraints with annotations.
 Currently there is one supported annotation, with more being planned to be released in the future.

 ### Unique

-By adding an `@unique` annotation to any property of a service, then at most one data object stored by the service may have a particular value stored in that property.
+By adding a `@unique` annotation to a property, at most one object stored by the service may have a particular value stored for that property.
 For example:

 ```